 Comparing Firmness (Support & Feel)

 We rate mattress firmness on a scale from 1 to 10 with a 10 being the absolute firmest score.
-Nolah comes in at a 4.5, which scores this as a softer mattress, while Nectar rates in the Medium-Firm range at a 6 and a 6.5.
+Nolah comes in at a 4.5, which scores this as a softer mattress, while Nectar rates in the Medium-Firm range at a 6.5.

 Most sleepers should find that either option suits their comfort and support needs, but there may be stomach sleepers who find Nola to be too soft for their liking.
 Stomach sleepers need additional support in their hips to keep their lower back from dipping too low and hindering spinal alignment.
 Nectar, with is overall firmer support may offer slightly more advantage to these individuals.